payshares-testing/payshares-tutorials/README.md

-Various tutorials for building on Stellar
+Various tutorials for building on Payshares

 Network Explorer has been moved to [https://github.com/stellar/network-explorer](https://github.com/stellar/network-explorer).